 Co-ops and internships give undergraduate students practical work experience in their respective academic disciplines.
 Internships are also available for graduate students.
-The College collaborates with local employers to place students in part-time positions that allow them to continue their usual course load, or in full-time positions over semesters.
+The College of Engineering collaborates with local employers to place students in part-time positions to continue their usual course load or full-time positions over semesters.

-The Co-op/Internship Office administers the undergraduate engineering co-op and internship program.
-Staff can answer general questions about specific co-op/intern listings, assist with registering for the co-op course, and other areas.
-A counselor is available for students seeking assistance with general career planning, résumé writing, interviewing techniques and job search strategies.
+The undergraduate engineering co-op and internship program assist with general questions about specific co-op/intern listings, registration for the co-op course, and other areas.
+Additional services include career planning, résumé writing, interviewing techniques, and job search strategies.

 UTA's Lockheed Martin Career Development Center also provides assistance to students for internship opportunities and full-time, degree-required positions in all degree levels.

 What's the difference between a co-op and an internship?

 Co-op positions are full-time positions lasting one to three semesters.
 Students typically don’t attend regular classes during that semester.
 Upon accepting a co-op position, you must register for the cooperative education course.
 This pass/fail class will go on your transcript as an accomplishment and maintain your full-time student status.
 A student and employer evaluation will be due at the end of the term.
 If you receive a co-op position, please contact the co-op office at 817-272-2569 or stop by the office at 242 Nedderman Hall.
 International students must enroll in the co-op program prior to working a position as required by federal law.